 - In location 11, the number indicates the manufacturing plant where the vehicle was built.
 Every automaker has a collection of plant codes of its own.

 - The production sequence numbers that each car gets on the assembly line are the last six characters (positions 12 through 17).

-In conclusion, Freightliner VIN Decoder enables a customer to verify the car's authenticity and receive extensive details on almost every Freightliner VIN number, search for Freightliner parts by VIN number and check the history of the car.
-The VIN also helps a customer to get a Freightliner build sheet.
+In conclusion, Freightliner VIN Decoder enables a customer to verify the car's authenticity and receive extensive details on almost every Freightliner VIN number, search for Freightliner parts by VIN number, and check the history of the car.
+The VIN also helps a customer to get a Freightliner to build a sheet.